 Enable garbage collection of unused input sections.
 It is ignored on targets that do not support this option.
+This option is not compatible with '-r' or '--emit-relocs'.
 The default behaviour (of not performing this garbage collection) can be restored by specifying '--no-gc-sections' on the command line.